 Work with EMCOur experts can help you develop a hiring program and offer consultation on options you are considering.
-For example, Jim worked with a company wanting to hire and train inexperienced drivers.
-After Jim helped the company put together a solid program with monitoring, EMC eventually approved the program for insurance coverage.
+For example, Kevin worked with a company wanting to hire and train inexperienced drivers.
+After Kevin helped the company put together a solid program with monitoring, EMC eventually approved the program for insurance coverage.

 Finding New Driver Candidates